 We pair student interns with GMRI researchers engaged in a broad range of ecosystem, oceanographic, and economic studies.
 Students then have the chance to consult with their mentor pairs to design and conduct an intensive ten week independent research project.
 These projects often involve field sampling, laboratory experiments, data analysis, computational simulations, or any range of top tier research methods that help them address their research questions.
 At the end of the summer, students present their findings at an in-house symposium using analysis and communications skills honed throughout the summer.

 Summer Internship Program

 The Gulf of Maine Research Institute has established a formal, competitive summer internship program for undergraduate students and recent graduates to support our staff on a portfolio of projects focused on fishery ecosystem research, community, and education programs.
 Internships at GMRI provide an opportunity to gain valuable work experiences at sea and in our lab.
 Our research team is currently managing intern mentorships through the Research Experiences for Undergraduates (REU) program funded by the National Science Foundation.
-More detailed information about the REU program can be found on the NSF website.

 This program is made possible through the generous support of the National Science Foundation.

 While the outbreak of COVID-19 has led many REU programs to cancel their summer plans, we have chosen to move forward with our program virtually, …

 As the weather turns and students head back to school, we say goodbye to our summer interns.
 This year, our intern program was bolstered by …

 For over a decade, college students have participated in our robust summer intern program.
 Thanks to new funding from the National Science Foundation, we’re excited …

 Despite the challenges brought on throughout the last year, we're looking back at some of our favorite moments from 2020.
 These selected stories feature staff …